poacosta/custom-agent-with-llamaindex/README.md

 > By themselves, language models can't take actions — they just output text.
 > Agents are systems that use LLMs as reasoning engines to determine which actions to take and the inputs to pass
 > them.
-After executing actions, the results can be fed back into the LLM to determine whether more actions are needed,
-> or
+> After executing actions, the results can be fed back into the LLM to determine whether more actions are necessary,
-> whether it is okay to finish.
+> or whether it is okay to finish.

 ## What does this Agent do?